SHAKEQ INITIAL SETUP GUIDE

 2. ShakEQ should have the right settings preset in it’s initial mode, but it is good to double check the settings.
 Use ShakEQ’s remote control to set:

-• Master preset to CINEMA 0 (C0)
+• Master profile to CINEMA 0 (C0)

 • LOW CUT to 4Hz (LC 4)